Lead an innovative Cybersecurity research program that underpins extensive collaborations.

 To be successful you will need:

-- Experience in writing and consistently securing successful research funding applications to national competitive agencies.
+- Experience in consistently securing successful research funding from national competitive and other agencies.

 - Proven involvement and skills in the management of large-scale research projects and their finances.